On the varieties of the second row of the split Freudenthal-Tits Magic Square: The cases of non-existence

 Assume now that $q>2$.
 By the foregoing, we have at most $(q+1)(q+2)$ conics, at least $q^2+q+1$ points and at least one conic intersecting no singular line.
 As this holds for every residue, Lemma~\ref{remtruuk} implies $q^3+1\leq (q+1)(q+2)$, which is only possible when $q=2$.

 If $q=2$ and if we do have singular lines, then we also have a conic not intersecting any singular line.
 In this case, we have nine points.
-Note that this is the maximum number of points possible, implying that we have at most 12 conics.
-But Lemma~\ref{remtruuk} yields another residue with at least 13 points, a contradiction.
+Note that this is the maximum number of points possible, implying that we have at most twelve conics.
+But since we have nine points in $X'$, we have nine singular lines in $X_p$ through the point $p'$.
+The conic in $X'$ not intersecting any singular line corresponds to a symp $H$ of $X_p$ through $p'$.
+Take a point $x$ on $H$ not $X_p$-collinear with $p'$.
+Putting $p'=y$ in Lemma~\ref{remtruuk} (and $x$ remains $x$), the conditions are satisfied with $v=9$ and $q=2$, and so the residue through $x$ contains $(v-q-1)q+1=13$ conics, exceeding the maximum number possible, a contradiction.
 The same argument works if we have nine points without singular lines, of course.
 Hence we only have seven points and hence every pair of conics intersects. \end{proof}

-Hence it follows that, if $|\K|>2$, then $(X_p,\Xi_p)$ is a proper Mazzocca-Melone set of split type $3$, which does not exist by \cite{JSHVM4}.
+Hence it follows that, if $|\K|>2$, then $(X_p,\Xi_p)$ is a proper Mazzocca-Melone set of split type $3$, which does not exist by Proposition~\ref{d=3}.
 But if $|\K|=2$, then either $\dim\<X'\>\leq 5$, or we have seven points and every pair of conics intersects.
 Now $(X_p,\Xi_p)$ cannot exist by \cite[Remark 5.5]{JSHVM4}.

 Hence we have shown that proper Mazzocca-Melone sets of split type $5$ cannot exist.
 Taking account of Corollary~\ref{MMinductive}, this implies: \begin{prop} Proper Mazzocca-Melone sets of split type $d\in\{5,7,9\}$ do not exist. \end{prop}